-Select which I/O type(s) to display.
-By default, sudoreplay will display the command's standard output, standard error and tty output.
-The filter argument is a comma-separated list, consisting of one or more of following: stdout, stderr, and ttyout.

--h, --help Display a short help message to the standard output and exit.
+- -f filter By default, sudoreplay will play back the command's standard output, standard error and tty output.
+The -f option can be used to select which of these to output.
+The filter argument is a comma-separated list, consisting of one or more of following: stdout, stderr, and ttyout. - -h The -h (help) option causes sudoreplay to print a short help message to the standard output and exit.

--l, --list [search expression]
+-l [search expression]